We automatically process your dividends. Cash dividends are credited as cash to your brokerage account by default. To enable dividend reinvestment:

 If you have Dividend Reinvestment (DRIP) enabled, you can choose to automatically reinvest the cash from dividend payments from a dividend reinvestment-eligible security back into individual stocks or ETFs.

-You can view your received and scheduled dividends in your mobile app:
+You can view your received and scheduled dividends:

 To qualify for a company's dividend payment, you must have purchased shares of the company's stock before the ex-dividend date.
 You can continue to hold your shares after the ex-dividend date or you can sell them on the ex-dividend date and still qualify for the dividend payment.

-You will not qualify for the dividend if you buy shares on the ex-dividend date or later, or if you sell your shares before the ex-dividend date.
+You won’t qualify for the dividend if you buy shares on the ex-dividend date or later, or if you sell your shares before the ex-dividend date.

 Sometimes we may have to reverse a dividend after you have received payment.
-If this situation occurs, you will see the reversed dividend in the Dividends section of the app.
-You can click or tap on any reversed dividend for more information.
+If this occurs, you’ll see the reversed dividend in History → Dividends.
+You can select any reversed dividend for more information.

-We describe some of the most common dividend reversal scenarios below.
+The following are some of the most common dividend reversal scenarios.

-If the rate was updated after payment was made to users, we will reverse the inaccurate dividend and repay using the correct rate.
+If the rate was updated after payment was made to you, we’ll reverse the inaccurate dividend and repay using the correct rate.
 The correct dividend and payment will show up in the app as paid.
 These rate changes are determined by the issuer, not by Robinhood.
 Common reasons include:

-In another scenario, we may pay out a dividend that gets recalled and we need to reverse the dividend completely.
-The dividends may be recalled by the DTCC or by the issuing company.
-If this situation occurs, you will see the reversed dividend in the Dividends section of the app, as well as on your monthly brokerage account statement.
+We may pay out a dividend that gets recalled and need to reverse the dividend completely.
+Dividends may get recalled by the DTCC or by the issuing company.
+If this occurs, you’ll see the reversed dividend in History → Dividends, as well as on your monthly brokerage account statement.

-With Dividend Reinvestment, you can automatically reinvest cash dividend payments back into the underlying stock or ETF.
-Learn more in our article about Dividend Reinvestment.
+With Dividend reinvestment, you can automatically reinvest cash dividend payments back into the underlying stock or ETF.
+Learn more in Dividend reinvestment.